bebaek/briefer/README.md

 repetitive checklists and see them in a single HTML email message.

 It is in early development.
-Currently, the email contents are created from NewsAPI and Google Calendar events.
+Currently, the email contents are created from National Weather Service, NewsAPI and Google Calendar events.

 ## Installation